tylim88/Create-Prisma-App/README.md

 3. TeamSQL(optional): SQL database GUI\*
 4. A PSQL database hosted online(for non-dev environment with default setting)\*\*

-\*With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are powerful utilities
+\*With or without Kitematic and TeamSQL, we still able to get the app running, but I recommend them because they are powerful utilities.
 \*\*I was unable to docker-compose PSQL and Prisma in Ubuntu(but no problem in Window and Mac).
 Hence to satisfy all three platforms, I decided to exclude PSQL from docker and this is actually a better decision because having database on the other server add security.

-Here is instruction to get running:
+Here is instructions to get running:

 1. to get dev up and run: npm run dev-setup\*

 with just one script, our dev environment graphql playground automatically open in browser up and running, waiting for us to explore!

 We can also npm run test-setup to launch test-environment, it is a docker composed of both Node and Prisma server(wait a little and refresh browser if you see empty page).
 We need to create the prod.env ourself, it can be easily done by using test.env which is provided as template, please refer to ./config/dev.env for guidelines.

 \*for Mac user, please change the value of PSQL_HOST in ./config/dev.env to docker.for.mac.localhost, do note that there is no similar support for Ubuntu(why you want to run dev in Ubuntu anyway?).